google/travel-impact-model/README.md

 ## Data quality

-The CO<sub>2</sub> part of the estimates (excluding non-CO<sub>2</sub> effects) were validated by comparing against a limited amount of real-world fuel burn data.
+The CO<sub>2</sub> estimates were validated by comparing against a limited amount of real-world fuel burn data.
 The finding was that the TIM is underestimating by 7% on average.

 The
 [EEA guidebook](https://www.eea.europa.eu/publications/emep-eea-guidebook-2019/part-b-sectoral-guidance-chapters/1-energy/1-a-combustion/1-a-3-a-aviation/view)